 Form 5471 Filing Requirements

 Determining <b>who needs to file 5471</b> can be a challenge in itself.
 The filing requirements for Form 5471 relate to persons who have a certain level of control in certain foreign corporations.
-The answer to who must file Form 5471 is required to be filed in the following situations if a U.S. person:
+The answer to who must file Form 5471 is that it may apply in the following situations if a U.S. person:

 Form 5471 Filing Deadline